Day 1: Individual arrival in Zurich

 Day 4: Lucerne – Interlaken (40 miles/65 km+ train ride)

 Take a stroll again across Lucerne's landmark -Kapellbrücke or Chapel Bridge.
 It is Europe's oldest roofed, wooden bridge.
 The mountains to the left and right of Lakes Sarnen and Lungern get higher and higher and ever more impressive.
-You cross the well-known Brüning Pass, at an altitude of approx. 1000 m, conveniently by train and then freewheel down to Interlaken, situated between Lake Brienz and Lake Thun.
+You cross the well-known Brüning Pass, at an altitude of approximately 1000 m, conveniently by train and then freewheel down to Interlaken, situated between Lake Brienz and Lake Thun.

 Overnight in Interlaken